 |

-An outline of Hosted by Steve Austin Introduction: An Australian Study of Parliament Group event recently concluded that Queensland limits its potential through bad government.
+An outline of ABC broadcast on Hosted by Steve Austin Introduction: An Australian Study of Parliament Group event recently concluded that Queensland limits its potential through bad government.
 What do you think?
 Public responses:

 About Panel: Professional opinion will be provided by: Mark Lauchs (QUT); Alex Scott (Secretary of QPSU) and Kevin Martin (Chief of Staff to Leader of the Opposition).
 All gave addresses to the recent Australian Study of Parliament Group event.
 Background: Various groups have been motivated by a desire to improve government in Queensland (eg Citizens for Democracy in the 1980s).
 There is a more recent history of problems in Queensland government.
 Professor Trevor Grigg argued that everyone knew water was going to be a problem - yet nothing was done.
 There was the question of the Heiner inquiry - where cabinet got rid of embarrassing documents.
 The Sommerville review of the electricity industry revealed problems.
 There was a commission of inquiry into health system which was eventually aborted.
 However it was revealed that the government had misled the public to protect itself.
 There is one thing Queensland does well - and this is to support rugby league.
 Question to Panel: What is good about government in Queensland?